menottid/HCV-UFPR-COVID-19-Xray/README.md

 # HCV-UFPR COVID-19 Xray dataset

-This dataset, called HCV-UFPR COVID-19 Xray dataset was introducted in ???
+This dataset, called HCV-UFPR COVID-19 Xray dataset was introducted in our RBE paper [1].

 Brazil is one of the countries most affected by covid-19, with over 6 million confirmed cases, to date.
 The Hospital da Cruz Vermelha from Curitiba, located in the state of Paraná, southern Brazil, received and documented some of those cases.